Last-mile and adoption programs

 The California LifeLine program provides a monthly subsidy of $16.23 to low-income qualified participants for wireline or mobile voice and broadband services.
 The program works in tandem with the federal Lifeline program, operated by the Federal Communications Commission, which provides a monthly subsidy of up to $9.25 for telephone and broadband services.

 The California Teleconnect Fund (CTF) program provides a 50% discount on advanced communication services (including Internet access and broadband services) to qualifying K–12 schools, libraries, community colleges, government-owned hospitals/health clinics, and community-based organizations.

 Read more about the California Teleconnect Fund.

 Broadband Adoption Account

 This program provides grants to increase publicly available or after-school broadband access and digital inclusion, such as grants for digital literacy training programs and public education to communities with limited broadband adoption.
-Updates to this program are being considered in Rulemaking (R.) 20-08-021.
+The CPUC is implementing this program in Rulemaking (R.) 20-08-021.

 Broadband Public Housing Account